Kids, take back your play areas this summer by saying 'no' to people smoking in them!

 Young people aged 11 or under and who live or go to school in Hertsmere are invited to take part in a competition to design a poster promoting a voluntary smoking ban across all Hertsmere Borough Council-owned parks.
+To allow more young people to take part, the deadline has been extended until Tuesday 2 May.

 The competition winner's poster will appear in parks across the borough with contact details for the Hertfordshire Stop Smoking Service.